Effective Identity Governance for Non-Human Identities

 Identity Governance and Administration (IGA) for Non-Human Identities

-In today's tech-driven environment, non-human identities, such as machine identities and workload identities, play a critical role in business operations.
-These identities must be managed effectively to ensure security, compliance, and efficiency.
+In today's tech-driven environment, non-human identities, like machine identities and workload identities, play a critical role in business operations.
+(What Are Non-human Identities? | Microsoft Security) These identities gotta be managed effectively to ensure security, compliance, and efficiency.
 Let’s dive into what Identity Governance and Administration (IGA) means for these non-human identities in a way that's easy to digest.

 What is Identity Governance and Administration (IGA)?